-Submit this completed form to: SHRS Administrator of Student Services (4022 Forbes Tower) and MA SLP Program Director.
+Submit this completed form to Laura Martin (CSD Department) and MA SLP Program Director.
 Copies should be retained by the Thesis Advisor and the student.

 Appendix H: Sample Timeline for Completing a Master's Thesis

 The table below has typical dates for students who plan to complete their thesis by the end of their spring or summer term of the second year.
 Students should set deadlines with their thesis advisor to meet their graduation goals.